dotnet/runtime/docs/workflow/using-dotnet-cli.md

 # Using your .NET Runtime build with .NET SDK

 This walkthrough explains how to run your own app against your local build using only the .NET SDK.

-For other walkthroughs see:
+Testing your local build this way is quite realistic - more like a real user.
+However it takes longer because you have to build the package.

+If you want to use a faster method, you may want to use one of these walkthroughs instead:

 - [Using Your Build - Update from raw build output](./testing/using-your-build.md)
 - [Using CoreRun To Run .NET Application](./testing/using-corerun.md)